Graduate Medical Education

 We know that Graduate Medical Education (often called “residency training” that medical students receive following medical school) is a key factor in where physicians end up practicing.
 In fact, 86% of students from Wisconsin, who attend a medical school in Wisconsin and do their residency training in Wisconsin, will ultimately stay here to practice.
 That number drops by 30% if these students do residency training somewhere else.

 Governor Walker and the state legislature have found a successful model to recruit and retain additional physicians to practice in Wisconsin.
-This new grant program from 2013 has helped by creating seven new residency programs and training an additional 79 physician residents (including 31 new psychiatrists and 33 new family medicine physicians) in Wisconsin.
-This program, which is matched dollar-for-dollar by hospitals, health systems and medical schools has resulted in $22 million in public and private investment for GME in Wisconsin.
+This new grant program, started in 2013, has helped by creating 23 new Wisconsin residency programs and expanding 17 existing Wisconsin programs.
+The GME "Grow Our Own" grant program has created 193 new residency slots; that pipeline will prepare 86 physicians each and every year once full.
+"Grow Our Own' grants are matched dollar-for-dollar by hospitals, health systems and medical schools and have resulted in $65 million in public and private investment for GME in Wisconsin.